-*This article was updated before the 2024-25 season
+*This article was updated at the end of the 2024-25 season

-(The bolded text below each player name displays the term remaining on the contract, including the 2024-25 season, as well as the AAV and any no-trade clauses (NTC) or no-movement clauses (NMC) the deals contain.)
+(The bolded text below each player name displays the term remaining on the contract entering the 2025-26 season, as well as the AAV and any no-trade clauses (NTC) or no-movement clauses (NMC) the deals contain.)

 Calgary Flames: Jonathan Huberdeau

-” ” (from ‘NHL’s 10 worst contracts, 2024 edition: Jonathan Huberdeau, Darnell Nurse and more,’ The Athletic NHL, July 18, 2024).
-No one could have predicted Jonathan Huberdeau’s first two seasons with the Calgary Flames would go so badly.
-Certainly, then general manager Brad Treliving could not have when he inked Huberdeau to the richest contract in franchise history, an eight-year, $84-million monster deal.
+Jonathan Huberdeau’s first three seasons with the Calgary Flames have been nothing short of a disaster.
+It would have been reasonable to expect some falloff after his career-best 115-point season in 2021-22 season, but then general manager Brad Treliving could not have anticipated this when he inked Huberdeau to the richest contract in franchise history, an eight-year, $84-million monster deal.
 Treliving proffered the contract before Huberdeau had played a single game in Alberta — shortly after acquiring him in the shocking Matthew Tkachuk trade.
-Everyone knew it was a huge swing at the time, but Huberdeau was coming off a 115-point season, and the Flames were desperate to keep some quality players around for the long haul.
+Everyone knew it was a huge swing at the time, but the Flames were desperate to keep some quality players around for the long haul.

 Jonathan Huberdeau has the worst contract in hockey.
 You know it.
 I know it.
 He knows it.
 He’s making franchise forward money for seven more seasons despite scoring like a second-liner in back-to-back seasons.
 There’s no use belaboring the point further — the question is whether he can do anything to get back on track.